 Do you know how hard it is to lead?

 - In Urinetown, after Cladwell is deposed and the toilets are free again, things go downhill pretty quickly as without Cladwell's rationing, all the water dries up.

-- In Traveller Intersteller Wars the Terrans defeated the Vilani only to find that they simply did not know how to rule thousands of planets.
-As a result the whole system disintegrated.
+- In Traveller Interstellar Wars the Terrans defeated the Vilani only to find that they simply did not know how to rule thousands of planets.
+As a result, the whole system disintegrated.

 - Warhammer 40,000: The Imperium "won" the Horus Heresy, and despite devolving into a fascist nightmare they're doing their damnedest to not lose the "peacetime".
 So far they've managed to mostly hold together for eleven thousand years, but they have no idea how much longer they'll be able to last.

 - Imperium doesn't seem to make it work with the Tau Empire.
 Imperium wins most major military engagements, but Tau get more and more ground by diplomatic means and by attacking poorly defended regions when Imperium is sufficiently distracted.
 Also Tau technological growth easily outpaces the Imperium's one (which used to surpass the Tau before they lost almost all of it).